lyeah-ios/WebViewJavascriptBridge/README.md

 Migration Guide
 ---------------

-When upgrading from v5.0.x to 6.0.x you will have to update the `setupWebViewJavascriptBridge` javascript snippet.
+-- When upgrading from v5.0.x to 6.0.x you will have to update the `setupWebViewJavascriptBridge` javascript snippet.
 See https://github.com/marcuswestin/WebViewJavascriptBridge#usage part 4).
+-- When upgrading to 7.0.x you will have to remove UIWebViews in your projects.

 Who uses WebViewJavascriptBridge?
 ---------------------------------